 2. Create a ratio for comps per transaction

 This is an easy way to eliminate waste, work on improving service, and maximize revenue.

 Let’s say that for every 80 plates made, you have one comped meal due a mistake by staff.
-Your comps per transaction ratio is then 1:80, and this is can definitely be improved.
+Your comps per transaction ratio are then 1:80, and this is can definitely be improved.
 Even if your numbers are quite good, push to eliminate comps through staff error as much as possible.

 Keep in mind that certain comps can be acceptable and even enliven the overall guest experience.
-For example, if you have a couple celebrating an anniversary, a comped meal or a complimentary desert item from your kitchen is a wonderful way to enhance the experience.
+For example, if you have a couple celebrating an anniversary, a comped meal or a complimentary dessert item from your kitchen is a wonderful way to enhance the experience.

 Some comps can create repeat guests, just be sure to use it in the most appropriate situations.

 This is calculated by taking the number of drinks produced by the bar and dividing them by total bartender hours.
 You can also target particular periods of service when making calculations.

 This not only indicates the performance of your bartenders but gives you a very clear picture of how profitable your bar space is.
 This is a very quick and easy way to trim the fat in your bar area if need be.

 Look at the average number of customers per bartender after a service.
 If this number is high and your drinks per bartender hour metric is low, you need to add another bartender.
 Especially if this number difference is consistent.

 For restaurants that deal with reservations, managers and front-of-house staff often spend a lot of time on the phone taking and confirming reservations.
 This is totally normal as phone calls are still the most used method for placing reservations.